mattacevedo/UM-Document-Chat/README.md

 I recommend using MS Visual Studio Code to clone this GitHub repo.
 Use `https://github.com/mattacevedo/UM-Document-Chat.git` as the URL or `gh repo clone mattacevedo/UM-Document-Chat` if using the CLI.

+Once in your IDE, run `npm install` in the terminal to add your dependencies, which will create your `node_modules` folder.

 Then, you can use the [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) in VS Code to deploy as an Azure web app.

+### Known Issue - Important!

+The PDF-Parse library is used to extract the text from PDF files.
+There's an issue with this library and importing it as an ES6 module.
+Their fault, not ours.
+If you get a runtime error relating to PDF-Parse looking for a file `./test/data/05-versions-space.pdf`, then you need to go into `node_modules/pdf-parse/index.js` and comment out lines 11-26.

 ## Setting Up Environment Variables